-As mentioned in Note 1 "Highlights of the Period" to the consolidated financial statements, Atari granted Infinity Networks Limited a license to the Atari brand to develop a blockchain entertainment platform.
+As stated in Note 1 "Highlights of the Period" to the consolidated financial statements, Atari granted Infinity Networks Limited a license of the Atari brand to develop a blockchain entertainment platform.
 In respect of this contract, Atari recorded in its consolidated financial statements:

-- Revenue of €406,000 corresponding to the value, at the date the contract was entered into, of a 15% stake in the shares of Infinity Networks Limited awarded to Atari as partial compensation for the contract - Revenue and a trade receivable of €649,000 corresponding to the short-term portion (50%) of the guaranteed minimum of €1.3M set out in the license agreement.
+- Revenue of €406k corresponding to the value, at the date the contract was entered into, of a 15% stake in the shares of Infinity Networks Limited awarded to Atari as partial compensation for the contract - Revenue and a trade receivable of €649k corresponding to the short-term portion (50%) of the guaranteed minimum of €1.3M set out in the license agreement.

-Valuation of Infinity Networks Limited's Shares and of the Corresponding Revenue
+Measurement of Infinity Networks Limited's Shares and of the Corresponding Revenue

-Note 6.1 "Non-current financial assets" to the consolidated financial statements describes the terms and conditions that have been adopted for the fair valuation of Infinity Networks Limited stock, based on a valuation report prepared by a merchant bank specialized in the field of entertainment and media.
+Note 6.1 "Non-current financial instruments" to the consolidated financial statements describes the terms and conditions that have been adopted for the fair value of Infinity Networks Limited shares, based on a valuation report prepared by a merchant bank specialized in the field of entertainment and media.

 This report does not include a technical and financial analysis of the entertainment platform project carried out by Infinity Networks Limited-a company created for this purpose-which is at this stage its only business project.
-Also, our exchanges with the merchant bank did not allow us to collect evidence that we believe is sufficient to justify the fair value valuation of the 15% stake in the Infinity Networks Limited stock and the associated revenue used, amounting to €406,000 as of March 31, 2018.
+Also, our exchanges with the merchant bank did not allow us to collect evidence that we believe is sufficient to justify the fair value of the 15% stake in the Infinity Networks Limited shares and the associated revenue used, amounting to €406k as of March 31, 2018.

-Valuation of the Receivable vis-à-vis Infinity Networks Limited and of the Revenue Corresponding to the Guaranteed Minimum
+Measurement of the Receivable towards Infinity Networks Limited and of the Revenue Corresponding to the Guaranteed Minimum

-The short-term portion (50%) of the guaranteed minimum of $\leq 1.3$ million that Atari deemed recoverable and therefore recorded as revenue amounts to a partial settlement of $\leq 304,000$ obtained at the beginning of August 2018 and a sum of \$350,000 that, per riders also signed in early August 2018, should be settled before March 31, 2019.
+The short-term portion (50%) of the guaranteed minimum of €1.3 million that Atari deemed recoverable and therefore recorded as revenue corresponds to a partial settlement of €304k obtained at the beginning of August 2018 and an amount of \$350k for which amendments also signed in early August 2018 provide for a settlement before March 31, 2019.

 Infinity Networks Limited is a newly incorporated company operating in a risky sector whose development and sustainability will largely depend on fundraising tied to the issuance of a virtual currency, which is inherently uncertain.
-In this context, we consider that the recoverable portion of the receivable vis-à-vis Infinity Networks Limited should be limited to the amounts already received, i.e., $\leq$ 304,000, and not $\leq$ 649,000 recorded in Atari's accounts.
-Trade receivables as of March 31, 2018 are thus overvalued by $\leq$ 345,000 (and impairment provisions thus undervalued by the same amount), corresponding to an overstatement of net income and shareholders' equity of $\leq$ 345,000.
+In this context, we consider that the recoverable portion of the receivable towards Infinity Networks Limited should be limited to the amounts already received, i.e., €304k, and not €649k recorded in Atari's accounts.
+Trade receivables as of March 31, 2018 are thus overestimated by €345k (and impairment provisions thus underestimated by the same amount), corresponding to an overstatement of net income and shareholders' equity of €345k.

-Auditing standards
+Auditing frameworks

 We conducted our audit in accordance with the professional standards applicable in France and in accordance with the provisions of Regulation (EU) No 537/2014.
-We believe that the evidence we have collected is sufficient and appropriate to provide a basis for our opinion.
+We believe that the evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

-The responsibilities incumbent on us under these standards are set out in the section "Statutory Auditors' responsibilities relating to the Audit of the Consolidated Financial Statements" of this report.
+Our responsibilities under these standards are further described in the section "Statutory Auditors' responsibilities for the Audit of the Consolidated Financial Statements" of this report.